reclaim-the-stack/get-started/README.md

 Now navigate to https://localhost:8080 in your web browser, proceed through the self signed certificate warning and login with username `admin` and the password you exposed using the above command.

-You can now apply our `argocd-root` manifest to get the platform installed via ArgoCD:
+You can now prepare the elevated security rights for the default namespace (to support `linkerd` injection) and apply our `argocd-root` manifest to get the platform installed via ArgoCD:

 ```
+kubectl label namespace default pod-security.kubernetes.io/enforce=privileged
+kubectl label namespace default pod-security.kubernetes.io/warn=privileged

 kubectl create -f argocd-root.yaml
 ```